GKS Górnik Łęczna: Current squad

-Out on loan

 GKS Górnik 1979 Łęczna

 Górnik 1979 Łęczna was a club founded in 2011 by Górnik Łęczna fans who were unhappy with the name change to GKS Bogdanka.
 The club eventually changed its name back in 2013 but the fan owned counterpart has continued to operate in amateur football leagues.
 On 22 August 2014 the club withdrew from all competitions and ceased to operate, the reason cited were the lack of funds and the fact that the original Górnik Łęczna team went back to its original name scrapping the GKS Bogdanka name.

 Women's section

-The women's section of Górnik Łęczna played for years in the second and third tier leagues of Poland.
+The women's section of Górnik Łęczna played for years in the second and third-tier leagues of Poland.
 In 2006–07 the team reached the semi-finals of the Polish Cup but lost to Medyk Konin.
 In the 2009–10 season with the expansion of the Ekstraliga Kobiet the team finally gained promotion to it by finishing second in its 2nd tier division.
 In its Ekstraliga debut Górnik was 5th.